 From High Status Hall to Agricultural Barn

-A Potted History of Grade II* Dronfield Hall Barn
+A Brief History of Grade II* Dronfield Hall Barn

 The barn formed part of the Hall Farm complex of buildings owned by the Rotherham-Cecil estate, with cottages and workshops standing in front.
 Dividing walls and stalls were added internally to house livestock and agricultural material.
 A breeze block wall and concrete floor were constructed later by Jowett’s, who used the building for storage of building supplies.